codefellows/seattle-301d92/class-03/README.md

 #### Execute

-- Be able to pass functions from a parent component to a child component
+- Be able to pass functions from a parent component to a child component.
-- Understand the spread operator
+- Understand the spread operator.
-- Understand `.map` and how to use it to render data in a React application
+- Understand `.map` and how to use it to render data in a React application.

 ## Notes